Henny Penny Bubble Bar from Lush

 Once you are out of the bath its scent although much more subtle on your skin, lasts on you for the best part of the rest of the day.

-Although the Strawberries and Cream bath bomb is no where near as amazing in the water in comparison to the Roller bath bomb, I do really enjoy using it.
+Although the Strawberries and Cream bath bomb is no where near as amazing in the water in comparison to the likes of other Lush bath bombs, I do really enjoy using it.
 Especially when I need to have a quick bath rather than a long soak.

 Overall I really do like the Strawberries and Cream bath bomb.
 It hydrates and softens my skin so well that I do not need to moisturise after using it.
 Another great benefit if you’re in a rush.